A Week in Whistler: Mountains, Bikes, and the Best Apres-Ski Scene in North America

 Day 2: Whistler Mountain — First Ski Day

-Apres-ski at Garibaldi Lift Co.
+Apres-ski belongs at Garibaldi Lift Co.
 (GLC), right at the base.
 CAD 10 for a local IPA, live music starting at 3PM, everyone still in ski boots.
-This is the vibe that Whistler does better than any resort in North America.
+This is the vibe Whistler does better than any resort in North America.

 Day 3: Blackcomb Mountain